nllz/IRTF-HRPC/draft-political.md

 Acknowledgements
 ================

-Thanks to all Andrew Sullivan, Brian Carpenter and all contributors on the hrpc mailinglist.
+Thanks to Andrew Sullivan, Brian Carpenter, Mark Perkins and all contributors and reviewers on the hrpc mailinglist.

 Research Group Information
 ==========================